twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/parallel-and-recursive-route-rendering-with-rsc/post.md

 );
 ```

 Not quite.
 The `<RootLayout />` and the `<PostsLayout />` both expect `children` in order to render correctly.
-If we render the components in a list like this the layouts won't work since the components are no longer nested.
+If we render the components in a list like this the layouts won't work since these components are no longer nested.

 We've got a way to render components in parallel, but we don't yet have a way to nest them.
 Luckily we can take advantage of how React renders server and client components to solve this.